 In terms of designs, Adidas did not share much of the details.
-But the company maybe is considering the rainy weather of the U.K..This will lead them to add certain waterproofing technology in the final design.
+But the company maybe is considering the rainy weather of the U.K.This will lead them to add certain waterproofing technology in the final design.

 On the other hand, Adidas did disclose certain facts.
 As in, the AM4 has its making as per the feedback from the athletes.
 To quote the company, “the AM4 project will be a constant beta mode, with insights taken from consumers following each product launch used to shape future designs.”

 Now, this might seem like a marketing stance by the company, but the bright side is the benefits of the runners.
-This will further increase competitions in terms of performance on the tracks and other sports fields.
+This will further increase competition in terms of performance on the tracks and other sports fields.

 Adidas is releasing the AM4PAR in Paris by the end of this month.
 In the coming months, the major cities receiving the same are Shanghai (AM4SHA), Tokyo (AM4TKY), New York (AM4NYC), and Los Angeles (AM4LA).

 Speedfactory has its facility entirely operational on a 15,000 square feet area.
 Adidas targets to produce at least 500,000 pairs of AM4 shoes a year.

 There will be another facility opened soon in Atlanta, which will be on 74,000 square feet.
 Both the locations will endorse the production but focus on localized production mainly.